ATSSC Accessibility Plan

 1. Employment

-2. Making the built environment accessible
+2. The built environment

-3. Information and Communication Technologies (ICT)
+3. Information and communication technologies

-Pillar 1: Employment
+Employment

 Employment refers to processes, practices, and services that the ATSSC follows across every stage of an employee’s employment journey.
 It includes recruitment through to hiring, onboarding, accommodations, career and talent development, performance management and job exit.